Here are 5 ways to make Mother’s Day special while social distancing

 Being alone may be unusual on Mother’s Day, but it doesn’t need to be lonely.
 Take a moment to jot down some joyful memories and expressions of gratitude.
 They can be as simple as your health, your children’s safety, a neighbour who checks in, a chance to laugh with your kids over the phone, or a pet that brings you joy.
 Remember that it’s also okay to feel a bit off today.
 This is your day –so your feelings and needs are all especially valid.
 Start the day by asking, “what do I need today?” and just go from there.

-Get inspired by taking a look at our upcoming Boomerang Experiences.
-From health and wellness to creativity and skill-based learning, we’ve got everything you need to start your next chapter with confidence.
+Get inspired by taking a look at our upcoming Boomerang classes.
+From meditation and mindfulness to Zumba, we’ve got everything you need to start your next chapter with confidence.